adobe/vent/.github/CONTRIBUTING.md

 The test suite will run automatically each time you save a file.

-Be sure to match the existing coding style as well as comment all that clever code you wrote as a result of a stoke of pure genius.
-Others may not understand your beautiful, elegant solution.
+Be sure to match the existing coding style as well as comment anything that could benefit from an explaination.

-Include tests for everything you change, and test edge cases!
+Include tests for everything you change, and don't forget to test edge cases!

 * If you fix a bug, include a test that proves you fixed it.
 * If you added a feature, include a test that makes sure the feature works.

 ## 5. Make atomic commits that reference the issue

 It's helpful if you make individual commits for atomic pieces of your contribution.
-This helps write a living history of the repository in the form of commit messages, and makes it much easier ot understand why specific changes were made.
+This helps write a living history of the repository in the form of commit messages, and makes it much easier to understand why specific changes were made.

 For instance, if you're working on a bug that affects two parts of the project, it may useful to have two commits for each part.
 Didn't make atomic commits?
 Don't sweat it, your contribution is still welcome!